paulhildebrandt/python-keynote/README.rst

 I wrote this on Python 2.7 and know it at least works there.

-The idea is to present a Keynote file as series of nested Python objects.
-KeynoteAPI contains three classes and a few helper functions.
+The idea is to present a Keynote file as series of nested Python objects. keynote_api contains three classes and a few helper functions.
 * keynote: The keynote document object.
 It contains slides.
 * slide: The slide object is really only useful to group pictures.
 * picture: The picture object holds sizing and position information.